 What does that mean for the costly and ever-challenging logistics of product returns?
-A record high surge and “the mother of all return seasons,” according to one last-mile trucking executive.

 In some cases, major retailers like Amazon and Walmart are telling consumers to just keep the items; don’t send your unwanted goods back, keep them and we’ll refund the purchase anyway.
 Retailers are using artificial intelligence tools to determine the economic “tipping point” where return shipping fees and other restocking costs make it cost-prohibitive to take the item back.
 Basically: If it’s smarter (and cheaper) for the customer to keep the goods, the seller will simply let them.